JAndrassy/ArduinoOTA/README.md

 *There are other network upload options for here excluded ATmega328p: ([Ariadne bootloader](https://github.com/loathingKernel/ariadne-bootloader) for Wiznet chips, [WiFiLink firmware](https://github.com/jandrassy/arduino-firmware-wifilink) for the esp8266).*

 For upload over InternalStorage, Optiboot bootloader with [`copy_flash_pages` function](https://github.com/Optiboot/optiboot/pull/269) is required.
+MegaCore 2.0.2 bootloader source has `copy_flash_pages` functions.
+(The build hex files do not contain it.)

-Arduino AVR package doesn't use Optiboot for Arduino Mega.
-For Arduino Mega you can download [my boards definitions](https://github.com/jandrassy/my_boards) and use it [to burn](https://arduino.stackexchange.com/questions/473/how-do-i-burn-the-bootloader) the modified Optiboot and to upload sketches to your Mega over USB and over network.
+Most common ATmega board with more then 64 kB of flash memory is Arduino Mega.
+To use it with ArduinoOTA library, you can't use it  directly with the Arduino AVR package, because the package doesn't have the right fuse settings for Mega with Optiboot.
+You can download [my boards definitions](https://github.com/jandrassy/my_boards) and use it [to burn](https://arduino.stackexchange.com/questions/473/how-do-i-burn-the-bootloader) the modified Optiboot and to upload sketches to your Mega over USB and over network.

 For SDStorage a 'SD bootloader' is required to load the uploaded file from the SD card.
 There is no good SD bootloader.
 2boots works only with not available old types of SD cards and zevero/avr_boot doesn't yet support USB upload of sketch.
 The SDStorage was tested with zevero/avr_boot.
 The ATmega_SD example shows how to use this ArduinoOTA library with SD bootloader.